-Is there CME credit for the NRCME Training Institute training program?
+Are there CME credits or contact hours for the NRCME Training Institute training program?

 Yes, the program is approved for up to 10 AMA PRA Category 1 credits™ / 10 ANCC contact hours.
 This program is accredited through the Postgraduate Institute for Medicine.